vleedev/php-openshift/README.md

 * Zend OPcache (`*`)
 * zip

-If you want for your specific application to enable one of them just do:
+If you want your specific application to enable one of the above:

 ```
 docker-php-ext-enable extension-name
 ```

-If the module you need is missing you can just add them in your `Dockerfile`, see [php docker](https://hub.docker.com/_/php/) image documentation for "[How to install more PHP extensions](https://github.com/docker-library/docs/blob/master/php/README.md#how-to-install-more-php-extensions)".
+If the module you need is missing you can add them in your `Dockerfile`, see [php docker](https://hub.docker.com/_/php/) image documentation for "[How to install more PHP extensions](https://github.com/docker-library/docs/blob/master/php/README.md#how-to-install-more-php-extensions)".

 * **PHP_VERSION**: Version of php used to do the build (default: `7.3`).
 * **PHP_OPCACHE_MAX_ACCELERATED_FILES_DEFAULT**: